mcphail-alex/monster-maker/README.md

 # Solo-project

-The repo for my Codesmith solo project.
+The repo for my Monster Maker project.
 A resource for DND DM's.